 Hannelore Niesten

-Hannelore Niesten is an ICTD consultant working as a Research Officer for the DIGITAX programme.
+Hannelore Niesten is an ICTD consultant working as an Associate Postdoctoral Fellow on the topic of taxation and digitalisation, including under the DIGITAX programme.
 Hannelore holds a PhD in Law from Maastricht University and Hasselt University (double degree), an LLM in Business and Finance law from George Washington University, Advanced Masters in Tax Law and Notary Law from the Catholic University of Louvain, and Masters in Globalization and Law, and European Law from Maastricht University.